This post may contain affiliate links. Please see my disclosure policy for details.

 The relic has had many homes on this island and has played an important role in politics as it’s rumoured that he who holds the relic, governs the country.

 Pilgrims gather every morning in the temple to pray and bring offerings of flowers and it’s a beautiful sight to behold.
-Frangipani, lotus and jasmine flowers are placed in tribute to the relic.
+Frangipani, lotus, and jasmine flowers are placed in tribute to the relic.

 Buy an offering in the temple itself, not from the hawkers outside as the ones in the temple are cheaper and fresher.
 It should be around 150-200 rupees.

-One thing you also cannot miss is the opening ceremony here of the gate to the inner chamber called Tevava.
+One thing you also cannot miss is the opening ceremony here at the gate to the inner chamber called Tevava.

-The Tevava is a fantastic affair of drums, colour and music and it really builds up the suspense of joining in line with the locals to catch a glimpse of the tooth.
+The Tevava is a fantastic affair of drums, colour, and music and it really builds up the suspense of joining in line with the locals to catch a glimpse of the tooth.